 - Call to Agriculture: Battle for Azeroth shows that Thrall has retired to Nagrand in Outland with his family, growing crops around a small farm.
 Unfortunately, due to Outland gradually falling apart, Thrall's efforts are for naught and the grains breaks down upon being touched.
 Saurfang gets him back in action to fight for the Horde against Sylvanas leadership.

 - Canis Major: Actively rode one into battle in Warcraft III.
 Only rides it rarely in World of Warcraft.

 - Demoted to Extra: He's largely absent from the world stage in Battle for Azeroth.
 Or was, rather; Sylvanas attempting to assassinate him (only foiled because Saurfang followed the assassins) seems to have convinced him to return to the fray.

 - Despair Event Horizon: Guilt Event Horizon would be the more accurate term, but regardless crossing it at some point between Legion and Battle for Azeroth led him to abandon the Horde and Azeroth and live in hiding.

 - Didn't Think This Through: He readily concedes by the end of Mists of Pandaria that hoping Garrosh would overcome his hatred and xenophobia for not just the Alliance but the non-orc races was incredibly naive.

-- Elemental Powers: As one of the most powerful Shaman on Azeroth, he has the power of Lighting, Water, Earth, Life and much more.
+- Elemental Powers: As one of the most powerful Shaman on Azeroth, he has the power of Lightning, Fire, Water, Earth, Life, and much more.

 - Enemy Mine: You have to protect him from would be assassins in one of the Caverns of Time instances; for Alliance members, the Trope technically fits.
 (The character would likely see him as an enemy more than the player.)